Cloudneeti/pci-paas-webapp-ase-sqldb-appgateway-keyvault-oms/Overview.md

 -enableSSL
 -enableADDomainPasswordPolicy
 ```
-review the 1-DeployAndConfigureAzureResources for detailed usage instructions
+<a href="1-DeployAndConfigureAzureResources.md"> review the 1-DeployAndConfigureAzureResources for detailed usage instructions </a>

 3. Deploy OMS logging and resources
  ```powershell